DataBiosphere/toil/docs/tutorial.rst

 runs it as workflow.
 Note toil workflows also start from a single starting job, referred to as the *root* job.

-MORE TO WRITE HERE ABOUT STARTUP
+MORE TO WRITE HERE ABOUT STARTUP, RESUMPTION AND CLEANING UP A WORKFLOW

 Functions and job functions
 ---------------------------